An iconic location in the Cité Universitaire de Paris, linking Cambodia and France through culture, history and education.

 A Place of Solidarity and Openness

-Under the leadership of the current team, and its Director Her Excellency Ms. Bophanna UN , who is also Cambodia’s Ambassador to UNESCO , the Maison du Cambodge is an inclusive space, welcoming students of all nationalities in a spirit of respect and solidarity.
+Under the leadership of the current team, and its director, Her Excellency Ms. Bophanna UN , who is also Cambodia's Ambassador to UNESCO , the Cambodia House is an inclusive space, welcoming students of all nationalities in a spirit of respect and solidarity.
 It offers modern rooms and studios, as well as common areas that foster intercultural dialogue.
-This commitment to openness and mutual understanding makes it a unique place, where Cambodian tradition meets modernity and innovation.
+This commitment to openness and mutual understanding makes it a unique place where Cambodian tradition meets modernity and innovation.

-Conclusion: The House of Cambodia, a Pride for the Diaspora
+Conclusion: The House of Cambodia, a source of pride for the diaspora

-Today, the Maison du Cambodge embodies the strong bond between Cambodia and France.
-By welcoming and supporting international students while preserving Cambodian traditions, it has become a symbol of the Cambodian diaspora and a pillar of the cultural life of the Cité universitaire de Paris.
+Today, the Maison du Cambodge embodies the strong link between Cambodia and France.
+By welcoming and supporting international students while preserving Cambodian traditions, it has become a symbol of the Cambodian diaspora and a pillar of the cultural life of the Cité Universitaire de Paris.